Frequently Asked Questions

 - I want to counsel patients about nutrition – is the M.S. program right for me?

-- I want to pursue a Masters together with my dietetic internship, do you have a combined program?
+- I want to pursue a Masters while completing the requirements to become a Registered Dietitian Nutritionist (RDN), do you have a combined program?

 - Do I have to obtain my M.S. before I apply for the Ph.D. program?